Sartunia Hot Spring: Natural Wonder Hidden Away in Tuscany

-- Pack a dry set of clothes (especially if you are visiting when it's cold) to change into so you don't have to ride back in a damp swimsuit that smells like sulfur.
-(You might want to also pack an extra grocery bag to put the wet clothes in!)
+- Pack a dry set of clothes to change into.
+That way you don't have to ride back in a damp swimsuit that smells like sulfur.
+You might want to also pack an extra grocery bag to put the wet clothes in!

-- Think of the pools like different filtering levels, the ones at the top are more rushing, and the ones at the bottom are more stagnant.
-From time to time, the ones at the bottom have a few little read worms that are harmless, but can kind of freak you out if you are unfamiliar that they are totally normal and only live in hot springs and if any remain on you when you get out will die out of the water
+- Think of the pools like different filtering levels.
+The ones at the top are rush and flow, and the ones at the bottom are more stagnant.
+From time to time, the ones at the bottom have a few little red worms that are harmless.
+They can kind of freak you out if you are unfamiliar with them.
+They are totally normal and only live in hot springs.
+If any remain on you when you get out, they will soon die out of water

 - Don't wear makeup!!!
-Seriously, my makeup usually stays on in water pretty well and I was full raccoon status by the time I got out.
+My makeup usually stays on in water pretty well; I was full raccoon status by the time I got out.
 My face makeup stayed on- but eye makeup was a definite no-go.

 - If you're going during high season parking can be a real problem, so be prepared for the struggle!